-Should any works of maintenance be required to the existing access bridges, the cost will be shared as noted in the above table.
-The share indicated for the Owners shall be assessed as a Benefit to the bridge Owners and the remaining cost share shall be assessed as an Outlet Liability against the lands and roads within the watershed lying upstream of said access bridge, and shall be assessed in the same proportions as the Outlet Liability assessments shown in the 2017 Gerard Rood, P.Eng. report Updated Maintenance Schedule of Assessment.
+Should any works of maintenance be required to the replacement existing access bridge in the future, the cost will be shared as follows.
+The extra top width requested by the Owner in excess of the standard top width of 6.1 metres (20 feet) will be assessed 100% to the Owner of the parcel served by same.
+Based on this, the share to the Owners of the parcel will be 43.2% for any future maintenance of the access bridge.
+The share to the upstream lands and roads shall be 56.8% for any future maintenance of the access bridge.
+The share indicated for the Owner shall be assessed as a Benefit to the bridge Owner and the remaining cost share shall be assessed as an Outlet Liability against the lands and roads within the watershed lying upstream of said access bridge, and shall be assessed in the same proportions as the Outlet Liability assessments shown in the attached Schedule of Assessment.

-The above provisions for the future maintenance of the drain, the replacement access bridge being constructed under this report, and for future maintenance on the other existing bridge, shall remain as aforesaid until otherwise determined under the provisions of the "Drainage Act, R.S.O.
+The above provisions for the future maintenance of the replacement access bridge being constructed under this report, shall remain as aforesaid until otherwise determined under the provisions of the "Drainage Act, R.S.O.
 1990, Chapter D.17 as amended 2010".